chickensoft-games/chickensoft_site/blog/2023-12-01-game-architecture/index.md

 Likewise, if you you find yourself writing a Godot node script that manipulates its grandchildren, you may run into difficulty testing the script as a unit-test with a fake node tree.
 For best results, add a script to the child and ask it to manipulate its own children from your script.
 The general rule of thumb is "no script should manipulate nodes deeper than its children."
 :::

 Ensuring each scene only has one script on its root node allows you to make use of the fake scene tree system provided by [GodotNodeInterfaces] to easily test your scene.
-By referencing nodes as interfaces and automatically hooking them up with [AutoNode][PowerUps], we can easily test our scene in isolation without spinning up the entire subtree.
+By referencing nodes as interfaces and automatically hooking them up with the [`IAutoConnect`][AutoInject] mixin, we can easily test our scene in isolation without spinning up the entire subtree.

-In the example below, taken from the game demo's [unit tests for the spinning gold coins](https://github.com/chickensoft-games/GameDemo/blob/main/test/src/coin/CoinTest.cs#L47-L50), we setup our tests by creating mock versions of the values the coin needs and then call the `FakeNodeTree` method generated by AutoNode to instruct our coin to use the mock objects for nodes at the provided paths instead of trying to connect to real children nodes.
+In the example below, taken from the game demo's [unit tests for the spinning gold coins](https://github.com/chickensoft-games/GameDemo/blob/main/test/src/coin/CoinTest.cs#L47-L50), we setup our tests by creating mock versions of the values the coin needs and then call the `FakeNodeTree` to instruct our coin to use the mock objects for nodes at the provided paths instead of trying to connect to real children nodes.

 ```csharp
   [Setup]